BenayounP/AndroidMovieDataBase/documentation/meta/DevDiary.md

 And the cache with both room and datasource works (basically)?.
 Just forgot to fully implement timestamp for last successful connection

 ### 07/09/22
-(no code yesterday) Fully implement timestamp for last successful connection !
+(No work yesterday) Fully implement timestamp for last successful connection !
 No I have to display it on homeScreen

 ### 08/09/22
 Worked yesterday and today on displaying data on the screen with compose.
 Miss `dimens.xml` badly